 “Energy development in the Ohio Valley has presented many great opportunities, including a stronger local economy and incredible advancements and research.
-With this development has also brought a heightened awareness regarding safety issues.” said Dr. Paul Gasparro, Belmont College President.
+This development has also brought a heightened awareness regarding safety issues.” said Dr. Paul Gasparro, Belmont College President.

 He went on to say, “We are so grateful to Hess Corporation for their commitment to the local community and our first responders.
 Through the Shale Safety Institute, first responders and emergency service personnel are receiving the highly relevant training and education they need to be able to respond to oilfield related incidents and keep our communities safe.”

-“We’re proud to say that this is our third year of our partnership with Belmont College to host the Shale Safety Institute.
+“We’re proud to say that this is our fourth year of our partnership with Belmont College to host Shale Safety Institute.
 We have a safety-first culture where our ultimate goal is zero incidents.
-First responders are critical to this community and we hope this training provides them with some of the tools they would need to respond in the event of an oil and gas emergency,” said Rob Williams, Hess Manager of Operations, Utica.
+First responders are critical to this community and we hope this training provides them with some of the tools they would need to respond in the event of an oil and gas emergency,” said Jim Wilson, Utica Area Lead.

 “Training events, such as Shale Safety Institute, are highly relevant to our local first responders.
-It is important to have hands-on instruction to familiarize ourselves with the necessary equipment and guidelines in case of an emergency situation,” said Curtis Kyer, Belmont College Assistant EMS and Fire Coordinator.
+It is important to have hands-on instruction to familiarize ourselves with the necessary equipment and guidelines in case of an emergency situation,” said Ailsa Vogelsang, Belmont College EMS/Fire Safety Coordinator.